ycm-core/YouCompleteMe/README.md

 not a directory`, then feel free to ignore it; it's caused by a limitation of CMake and is not an issue.
 Everything should still work fine.

+### I get a weird window at the top of my file when I use the semantic engine

+This is Vim's `preview` window.
+Vim uses it to show you extra information about something if such information is available.
+YCM provides Vim with such extra information.
+For instance, when you select a function in the completion list, the `preview` window will hold that function's prototype and the prototypes of any overloads of the function.
+It will stay there after you select the completion so that you can use the information about the parameters and their types to write the function call.

+If you would like this window to auto-close after you select a completion string, set the `g:ycm_autoclose_preview_window_after_completion` option to `1` in your `vimrc` file.

+If you don't want this window to ever show up, add the following to your `vimrc`: `set completeopt-=preview`.
+Also make sure that the `g:ycm_add_preview_to_completeopt` option is set to `0`.

 Contact
 -------